The Banking Litigation Law Review: Germany

-In recent years, the German legislator added some elements of collective redress to the civil procedure, which traditionally had been strictly bipartisan.
+In recent years, the German legislator added elements of collective redress to the civil procedure, which traditionally had been strictly bipartisan.
 In 2005, the legislator adopted the Act on Model Case Proceedings in Disputes under Capital Markets Law aiming at providing declaratory relief to a specific number of claimants regarding preliminary questions in capital markets disputes.
-In 2018, the Act on Model Declaratory Actions came into effect, which allows consumer protection agencies to initiate model proceedings against private companies, in order to determine certain preliminary questions with binding effect for the claims consumers may have against the company.
+In 2018, the Act on Model Declaratory Actions came into effect, which allows consumer protection agencies to initiate model proceedings against private companies.
 Both instruments are limited, either with respect to the parties who may use the instrument or with respect to the matter in dispute.
-Both of them have in common the fact that they only allow the determination of preliminary questions, that determination being the basis only for each subsequent individual claim; in other words, each claimant still has to establish the individual prerequisites of its own claim (e.g., amount of damages and causation).
+Both of them have in common the fact that they only allow the determination of preliminary questions, that determination being the basis only for each subsequent individual claim; in other words, each claimant still has to establish the individual prerequisites of their own claim (e.g., amount of damages and causation).

-Given the limitations of the aforementioned instruments, it is noteworthy that a new instrument for class action will be introduced within the next two years.
-Already in 2018, the European Commission proposed a new directive on representative actions for the protection of collective interests of consumers.20 A political agreement was reached in June 2020 but still needs to be ratified by the European Parliament and the European Council.
-Once the directive is in effect, Member States will have two years to implement it in their national laws until the end of 2022.
+A new instrument will be introduced within the next two years.
+Already in 2018, the European Commission proposed a new directive on representative actions for the protection of collective interests of consumers.15 On 4 December 2020, the directive came into force after ratification by the European Parliament.
+Member States now have to implement the directive in their national laws until the end of 2022.
 In Germany, the implementation is still pending.
 The new instrument will allow consumer protection agencies to file cross-border claims directly for payment of damages.

 Privilege and professional secrecy

-Because of these restricted rules, document production is scarcely used in civil proceedings, the question of privilege and professional secrecy is rarely raised and, therefore, often is of no importance in civil proceedings.
-The BGH recently upheld the very restricted approach to pre-trial discovery and document production: The case concerned a consumer loan agreement in which the borrower had exercised its right of withdrawal.
+Owing to these restricted rules, document production is scarcely used in civil proceedings.
+The question of privilege and professional secrecy is rarely raised, and therefore is often of no importance in civil proceedings.
+The BGH recently upheld the very restricted approach to pretrial discovery and document production.
+The case concerned a consumer loan agreement in which the borrower had exercised its right of withdrawal.
 Although the law generally provides that, in case of revocation, the contractual performances received by each party as well as the emoluments taken are to be returned, the court rejected a claim by the borrower for disclosure of the bank's specific emoluments taken from the loan amount in dispute.
-The court argued that there is no specific obligation by the bank to disclose its business secrets, because the consumer could rely on the general assumption that the bank had taken emoluments in the amount of the statutory interest rate.27
+The court argued that there is no specific obligation by the bank to disclose its business secrets because the consumer could rely on the general assumption that the bank had taken emoluments in the amount of the statutory interest rate.23

 However, there might be an exception to the application of privilege and professional secrecy rules in case a civil claim may also be based on criminal offences.
 In general, attorneys are bound to secrecy and a breach of such duty may constitute a criminal offence.
-In order to enforce and protect such duty to secrecy, attorneys also have the right (and obligation) to refuse testimony on matters covered by their duty to secrecy in both civil and criminal proceedings.
+To enforce and protect such duty to secrecy, attorneys also have the right (and obligation) to refuse testimony on matters covered by their duty to secrecy in both civil and criminal proceedings.
 Despite this duty to secrecy, criminal investigators have recently confiscated documents and reports held by external lawyers in a number of high-profile cases.
 For example, Jones Day has been raided in relation to the VW emission scandal and Freshfields has been raided in relation to the near bankruptcy of (former) HSH Nordbank AG.
 In these cases, the external law firms had been hired to conduct internal investigations and have submitted internal investigation reports to their clients.
-Generally, the criminal procedure code provides that in cases where criminal charges have been brought against a defendant, certain documents – including documents in the possession of an attorney as well as all documents relating to attorney–client communications – are exempted from confiscation by the investigating authorities.
+Generally, the Code of Criminal Procedure provides that, in cases where criminal charges have been brought against a defendant, certain documents – including documents in the possession of an attorney as well as all documents relating to attorney–client communications – are exempted from confiscation by the investigating authorities.
 However, in the aforementioned cases, the investigators argued that there is no general prohibition to seize such reports and any related documents, but rather the question of seizure would depend on the individual content of the documents.
 In particular, the interviews of employees would not be subject to the legally protected 'bond of trust' between the attorney and the client.
-Lower courts upheld these decisions.28 Unfortunately, the question has not yet been scrutinised by higher courts and thus remains unclear.
+Lower courts upheld these decisions.24 Unfortunately, the question has not yet been scrutinised by higher courts and thus remains unclear.
 Though Jones Day filed a constitutional complaint, the constitutional court refused to decide on the merits, arguing that Jones Day – as a US-based law firm – could not claim a violation of the basic rights under the German Constitution.25 Jones Day has filed a complaint against the German government with the European Court of Human Rights (ECHR).
 The ECHR accepted the case for review in June 2021.26 Thus far, the ECHR has invited the German government to answer a number of questions in connection with Article 8 of the European Convention on Human Rights.

 Once the investigation authorities have seized documents, any person having a legitimate interest may demand access to the records and could then also make use of them in civil proceedings.
 This is also a frequent strategy of claimants in banking litigation cases.